+In 1998, 48 pairs of Cerulean Warblers were found near and in the preserve, along with Scarlet Tanagers, Hooded Warblers, Baltimore Orioles, and a host of other birds.
 While the causes of the decline of Cerulean Warblers and other forest bird species are not completely understood, ornithologists believe that forest fragmentation by clear-cutting and development plays a major role.
 Large tracts of uninterrupted forest are crucial for the protection of this and other neotropical migrants.

-The Bird Sanctuary’s forest of tall cottonwood, sycamore, willow and locust has a dense understory of shrubs and herbaceous vegetation, including many non-native invasive species.
-While these are a concern to humans, most birds are more influenced by the structure of the habitat than with whether or not the plants are native—provided, of course, that the plants can fulfill their needs for food, shelter, and nesting sites.
+The Bird Sanctuary’s forest of tall cottonwood, sycamore, willow, and locust has a dense understory of shrubs and herbaceous vegetation, including many non-native invasive species.
+While these are a concern to humans, most birds are more influenced by the structure of the habitat than by whether or not the plants are native—provided, of course, that the plants can fulfill their needs for food, shelter, and nesting sites.

 Salmon Creek and several tributaries meander through the preserve, frequently changing course during floods or following tree-falls and logjams.
-Cerulean Warblers are found both in the forest along the flood plain and on the forested slopes of the valley.
+Cerulean Warblers are found both in the forest along the floodplain and on the forested slopes of the valley.

 To help protect the Sanctuary’s birds, there are no trails on the preserve.
 However, Salmon Creek Road is lightly traveled (especially early on Sunday mornings!), and many of the birds can be seen and heard easily while walking slowly along the road.